-Finished Wood Products.
+Cabinetry & Finished Wood Products.
 Remove dust with a damp, clean cloth.
+Apply a quality furniture polish and buff with a soft dry cloth.
 DO NOT use ammonia-based products or silicone oils.
-Avoid extended periods of direct sunlight, high temperatures, or high humidity exposures to finished wood products.
-Warping and finish degradation result from these exposures.
+Avoid extended periods of direct sunlight, high temperatures or high humidity exposures to finished wood products.
+Warping and finish degradation results from these exposures.

-Laminated cabinetry and tops.
-Use a soft cloth, mild dishwashing liquid, and warm water.
+Laminated Tops.
+Use a soft cloth, mild dishwashing liquid and warm water.
 Dry with a soft linen cloth.
-DO NOT use steel wool, scouring pads, or abrasive cleaners.
+DO NOT use steel wool, scouring pads or abrasive cleaners.